rapidsai/cudf/docs/cudf/source/developer_guide/pylibcudf.md

 [Cython supports specializing the contents of fused-type functions based on the argument types](https://cython.readthedocs.io/en/latest/src/userguide/fusedtypes.html#type-checking-specializations), so any type-specific logic may be encoded using the appropriate conditionals.
 See the pylibcudf source for examples of how to implement such functions.

+In the event that an libcudf overload takes in a different amount of arguments compared to another overload, you should specify the maximum amount of arguments in the Cython definition, with the arguments not shared between overloads set to None.
+If a user tries to pass in an unsupported argument for a specific overload type, you should raise NotImplementedError.

+Finally, consider making an libcudf issue if you think this inconsistency can be addressed on the libcudf side.